azarboon/cheat-sheet-aws/README.md

 #### Launch template vs Launch configuration

-Launch configuration (LC) is legacy, can **NOT** be modified, though can be used with multiple Auto Scaling Groups (ASG).
+Launch configuration (LC) is legacy, can **NOT** be modified, though can be used with multiple ASGs.
 Changing launch configuration of an ASG does **NOT affect existing instances** (until the instance gets terminated/replaced)

 Launch templates offer more options: mixing Spot instances with on-demand, enables you to specify multiple instance types, it can be modified.